 Find manual mode on the camera

-OnePlus has improved the camera on the OnePlus 3, and regardless of its apparent low-light expertise, there are times when only a few manual adjustments will do the job.
+The OnePlus 3T’s camera is even better than the one on the OnePlus 3, and regardless of its apparent low-light expertise, there are times when only a few manual adjustments will do the job.
 While there is a manual mode inside OnePlus’ camera app, it’s somewhat hidden.
 Here’s how to find it.

 Step 1: Open the camera app.